TYPO3-Solr/ext-solr/Documentation/FAQ/Index.rst

 |

+**Where can I report a bug?**

+Please make sure that this bug is not reported already, use also the search function of our issue tracker.
+Our issue tracker is on `"GitHub"<https://github.com/TYPO3-Solr/ext-solr/issues/>`_.

+|

+**Where can I report a security issue?**

+If you have found a security issue in our extension, please do not post about it in a public channel.
+Please `send us an email<mailto:team-solr@dkd.de>`_ with detailed description of found vulnerability.

+|

 **When i open the search page i see the message 'Search is currently not available. ', whats wrong?**

 Did you configure your solr connection as required?